xdaDaveShaw/xdaDaveShaw.github.io/_posts/2013-04-01-combining-loc-files-from-groundspeak-geocaching-com.markdown

 - Linqpad
 - Geocaching
 ---
-This post covers a combination of two the things I love, [Linqpad](http://linqpad.net) and [Geocaching](www.geocaching.com)
+This post covers a combination of two the things I love, [Linqpad](http://linqpad.net) and [Geocaching](www.geocaching.com).

-<p>If you're not familiar with Geocaching, but have any love for the outdoors, then I heartily recommend you try it.
+If you're not familiar with Geocaching, but have any love for the outdoors, then I heartily recommend you try it.
 It's pretty much treasure hunting for grown-ups and using grown-up toys.
 It's also great for the family, I never go without my son.

 If you're not familiar with Linqpad, go get acquainted, I use it for so many different roles, in this case, scripting C#.